PlasmaSoftware/ExtensibleManifestFormat/spec/SYNTAX.md

 ## Syntax Rules
 The syntax rules are very simple.

+### Casing
+Macros and Verbs are case INSENSITIVE!
+However, by convention, you should use these features in UPPERCASE exclusively to more easily differentiate them in your source.

 ### Escaped Characters
 This format does not support arbitrary escaping of characters.
 Instead it is limited to a few special cases.
 Currently these are: